kehantan/labbook/docs/assays/plaque.rst

 #.
 Decant excess water from 6 well plate by slightly tapping the well plate facing downwards on a paper towel.
 #.
 Add 300 uL of crystal violet into each well.

     * No fix volume required, just need to cover the cell layer.
-300 uL should be sufficient for one well.
+300 uL should be sufficient for a single well.
     * Tilt the plate to make sure crystal violet covers the all areas within the wells.

 #.
 Tilt the plate for 3 to 5 mins.
 #.
-Remove the crystal violet from the corner of the wells.
+Remove the crystal violet from the edge of the wells.
 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.

-    * Same procedure to how we rinse away the agarose overlay.
+    * Same procedure as how to rinse away the agarose overlay as mentioned above.

 #.
 Decant excess water from the 6 well plate by slightly tapping the plate facing downwards on a paper towel.
 #.
 Leave the plate on bench to air dry.